 Rainy season in El Salvador runs between May and October.
 So visiting November to April is the best time to avoid storms.
+During our travels, however, we were told that the majority of rain happens during the evening/night.
 Though as dry season passes, so does the colourful vegetation.

 The Ruta de Flores is in bloom from late November to February.
 During our first visit, we came in mid-January, and most of the flowers were already shrivelling and falling off.
 Most recently, however, we visited in mid-December and everything was in full, colourful bloom.
 Each year will vary slightly, depending on the climate.

 Where to Stay?

 There are seven villages along the Ruta, all have accommodation options of varying price and quality.
 However, we would suggest staying in Juayua or Ataco.
 These are the two towns we’ve stayed in while visiting.
 They have great accommodation options, are fairly central, and both have comfortable, laid-back vibes.

 If we were to suggest just one, it would be Ataco.
 Here there are wider options for both accommodation and restaurants for most budgets.
 Unless you’re looking to stay in a dorm, Juayua is the only town we know of with the option.

 For more detailed information on the towns of the Ruta de las Flores, keep reading or click here to scroll down.

 Take in the Views

 There are several spots to stop along the Ruta offering stunning views over the surrounding hills.
 There are two miradors (viewpoints) right off the main road (Ruta).
 If you are driving you can pull over easily to see them, or you can take the bus and hop off, just ask the driver to stop.